JoannaLXY/15618-FinalProject/README.md

 If we have time, we can construct the tree parallel using Morton Key method (https://github.com/scbrubaker02/hpc-barnes-hut)

 ## Platform Choice
 We use GHC for developing and simple testing.
-We choose GHC because GeForce RTX 2080 comes with the machines, on top of which we can build our CUDA version.
+We choose GHC because GeForce RTX 2080 comes with the machines, on top of which we can build our multi-thread version.
 We also choose PSC because it can provide many nodes, which helps up exploit the power of parallelism.

 ## Schedule
 Week of 3.28 Finish sequential version